We may send a letter to your myGov Inbox asking you to complete an online review of your study details.

 Penalties for not completing the review

-Your payment will be suspended if you don’t complete the online review by the due date.
-If your payment is suspended, you can still complete the review and, if eligible, have your payment restored.
-However, if you don’t complete the review within 14 days of your payment being suspended, your payment will be cancelled.
+We’ll suspend your payment if you don’t complete the online review by the due date.
+If we suspend your payment, you can still complete the review.
+If you’re eligible, you can have your payment restored.

 Providing correct information

 You must provide correct information when you complete the online review so we can properly assess your study details.
-If you don’t tell us when your study details change, or about other changes to your circumstances, you may be overpaid and get a debt.
+If you don’t tell us when your study details change, or about other changes to your circumstances, we may pay you too much and get a debt.
 If you deliberately provide false or misleading information about changes to your study details, you may be committing fraud.

 Read more about how to avoid committing fraud.